-Lisfranc injury occurs when you sprain, fracture, or dislocate ligaments or bones in the Lisfranc joint complex.
+A Lisfranc injury occurs when you sprain, fracture, or dislocate ligaments or bones in the Lisfranc joint complex.
 The Lisfranc joint complex connects your midfoot with your forefoot.
 In other words, it connects your metatarsal bones with the cuboid bone and the three cuneiform bones (lateral, middle, and medial) of your midfoot.

-What Causes Lisfranc Injury?
+Causes of Lisfranc Injuries

 Lisfranc Injury Risk Factors

 Risk factors for Lisfranc injuries include participating in sports that require a lot of movement and twisting forces on the foot.
 Sports that have a higher incidence of Lisfranc injuries include football and soccer.

 Symptoms of a Lisfranc Injury